darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 These controls allow you to choose which areas of the image are impacted by the highlight reconstruction algorithms.

 threshold
 : Any pixels brighter than this threshold will be affected by the reconstruction algorithm.
 The units are in EV, and are relative to the white point set in the _scene_ tab.
 By default, this control is set to +3 EV, meaning that pixels need to be at least +3 EV brighter than the white point set in the scene tab in order for the highlight reconstruction to have any effect.
 In practise, this means that highlight reconstruction is effectively disabled by default (for performance reasons it should only be enabled when required).
-Therefore, to use the filmic highlights reconstruction feature, first click the _display highlight reconstruction mask_ icon to show the mask, and lower this threshold until the highlight areas you want to reconstruct are selected in white by the mask.
+Therefore, to use the _filmic rgb_ _highlights reconstruction_ feature, first click the _display highlight reconstruction mask_ icon to show the mask, and lower this threshold until the highlight areas you want to reconstruct are selected in white by the mask.
 It may be useful to first review the image using the [raw overexposed warning](../utility-modules/darkroom/raw-overexposed.md) to show you which pixels in the raw file have been clipped, and whether those pixels are clipped on just one RGB channel or all of them.

 transition
 : Use this control to soften the transition between clipped and valid pixels.
 Moving this control to the right will increase the amount of blur in the mask, so that the transition between clipped and non-clipped areas is softer.
 This will allow for a smoother blending between the clipped and non-clipped regions.
 Moving this control to the left will reduce the blur in the mask, making the transition in the mask much sharper and therefore reducing the amount of feathering between clipped and non-clipped areas.